 Estate Planning Tips

 - Consider talking to a financial advisor about early gifting.
-Finding the right financial advisor who fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors who will help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - If you have a loved one who deals with chronic illness or a disability of some kind, you want to be able to keep supporting them after you’re gone.
 However, you don’t want to disrupt their ability to collect funds from programs like Medicaid or Social Security Disability.